Contrasting Senstar Technologies (SNT) and Its Competitors

 |41

-As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 22.44%.
-Given Senstar Technologies’ peers higher probable upside, analysts plainly believe Senstar Technologies has less favorable growth aspects than its peers.
+As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 27.46%.
+Given Senstar Technologies’ rivals higher probable upside, analysts plainly believe Senstar Technologies has less favorable growth aspects than its rivals.

-This table compares Senstar Technologies and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares Senstar Technologies and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue